-Species Summary Stock Assessment Tier 4 assessment noting that a Dynamic Tier 4 is underdevelopment.
+Species Summary Stock Assessment Assessed annually by SERAG through a weight-of-evidence approach.
+A dynamic Tier 4 assessment of the deepwater shark east basket is in development.
 Stock Structure Little is known about the stock structure of Deepwater Sharks.
-They are benthed pelagic species that have been sampled in oceanic environments over the aby plains and are distributed widely across ocean basins and along the middle and lower continental shelves.tock StructureThe eastern management area extends south from NSW, clockwise around s over the abyssal the middle and rise around Bass Strait t Tier Assessment Year CPUE {Recent} CPUE {Target} Stock status Weight of Evidence 2023 2022 and 2021 lered available ir and noted that s to stock sustai there were no against reference points Weight of Evidence 2022 2021 SERAG consid 2022 and 2021 immediate risk Standard Tier4 2018 0.5332 1.1592 0.4830 Stock trend and other indicators Catches for eastern Deepwater Sharks with closures declined steadily from 1996 to a low in 2007 when the 700 m closure was introduced.
+They are benthopelagic species that have been sampled in oceanic environments over the abyssal plains and are distributed widely across ocean basins and along the middle and lower continental shelves.
+The eastern management area extends south from NSW, clockwise around Tasmania to approximately 42°S on its western coast, including to the centre of Bass Strait to 146°22'E. Tier Assessment Year CPUE Recent CPUE Target CPUE Limit Stock status against reference points Weight of Evidence SERAG considered available indicator year from 2020-2023 and noted that the no immediate risks to stock sustainabile.
+Standard Tier4 2018 0.5332 1.1592 0.4830 Stock trend and other indicators Catches for eastern Deepwater Sharks with closures declined steadily from 1996 to a low in 2007 when the 700 m closure was introduced.
 Since the borders of this closure were modified in 2009 (and 2016) catches have increased again to reach an average of 34 t per annum (i.e., since 2016) with fewer vessels contributing significantly to this fishery relative to the 1990's.
 The 50 t catch in 2019 was the highest recorded since 2006 (i.e., for the period after 2005).
 Nevertheless, fishing appears to be consistent and the standardised CPUE trend has been essentially low and flat since 2010 (Sporcic, 2024d).
 Standardised CPUE in the open area exhibits a relatively flat and mostly below average trend since 2010.
 The removal of catch from the 700 m closure, made minimal differences to standardized CPUE compared to CPUE indices which included the closure in analyses.
 (Sporcic, 2024d).
-Species Cotogony TAC setting approach Species Category MYTAC The deepwater shark basket (east) is currently managed through a single-year TAC.
-SESSF season Agreed TAC TAC after r unders/overs Commonwealth Retained Catch Catch and TAC (t) 2024-25 24 26 - 2023-24 24 26 13 2022-23 24 26 11
+Species Category TA C setting app roach Multi-year RBC The deepwa ater shark basket (ea st) is currently n nanaged through a single-year SESSF season Agreed TAC TAC after r unders/overs Commonwealth Retained Catch Catch and TAC (t) 2024-25 24 26 - 2023-24 24 26 13 2022-23 24 26 11